ReactiveDrop/reactivedrop_translations/README.md

 </div>

-This repository contains all the files required to translate [Alien Swarm: Reactive Drop](https://store.steampowered.com/app/563560/) user interface into any supported language.
-Reactive Drop(RD) supports all [languages which are supported by Steam](https://partner.steamgames.com/doc/store/localization#supported_languages).
+This repository contains everything required to translate [Alien Swarm: Reactive Drop](https://store.steampowered.com/app/563560/) into any language [supported by Steam](https://partner.steamgames.com/doc/store/localization#supported_languages).
 You can also translate to an unsupported language but this will only work as a VPK add-on file through workshop.

 ## Directory structure
 - achievements: Steam Achievement descriptions which will be shown on Steams website.